drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/how/main.md

 ## Write basic LaTeX

 Jupyter notebooks allow for markdown cells to not only include markdown but also include mathematics using another "mark up" language called $\LaTeX$.
-In the second part of the course we will see how to write $\LaTeX$ more formally (usually it is not written inside of a Jupyter notebook).

 Here is a brief overview of the syntax for arithmetic operations: